Adelphi Theatre Seating Plan: Best Views, Best Seats & Value for Money

 A. The Upper Circle is the farthest from the stage and tickets here are usually the cheapest.

-A. The Stalls section in the Adelphi Theatre seating plan has level access.
+A. The Stalls section in the Adelphi Theatre has level access.
 Row X has two dedicated wheelchair park spaces and any of the aisle seats in the Stalls section can be turned into seats for wheelchair users.